jgibson517/jackpg/content/about.md

 ## About

-I am engineer for the Minnesota Timberwolves.
-There I write code to help inform basketball decisions made.
-Previously, I was a graduate student at the University of Chicago's [Computational Analysis and Public Policy](https://capp.uchicago.edu/) (CAPP) program, where I researched elections and helped teach programming.
+I'm an engineer for the Minnesota Timberwolves.
+There I write code to help inform basketball decisions.
+Previously, I was a graduate student at the University of Chicago's [Computational Analysis and Public Policy](https://capp.uchicago.edu/) (CAPP) program, where I researched election systems and helped teach programming.

 I'm also a former contributor to the [Data and Democracy Lab](https://mggg.org/) (fka MGGG Redistricting Lab).
-In a past life, I was research and policy consultant with the brilliantly smart folks at [Gravity Research](https://www.gravityresearch.com/) (fka National Journal's NSI).
+In a past life, I was research and policy consultant with the brilliant folks at [Gravity Research](https://www.gravityresearch.com/) (fka National Journal's NSI).

 Selected work along with my educational background can be found below.